nebulastream/nebulastream/nes-execution/include/Execution/Operators/Streaming/Aggregations/StreamSlicing.md

 ```

 In the case of sliding windows, each slice is part of multiple windows.
-Thus, we have to maintain it in an global data structure (in the AppendToSliceStore) till all windows that cover this slice are triggered.
+Thus, we have to maintain it in a global data structure (in the AppendToSliceStore) till all windows that cover this slice are triggered.
 If we can trigger a specific window, we select all slices and emit a *SliceMergeTask*.
 This is again processed by the *SliceMerging* operator, which in this case combines all slices for the window.
 Finally, we emit the window with the WindowEmit operator.